-If you are interested in preserving Mongolia's cultural and natural heritage through research and public outreach, NOMAD Science is now assembling an international, interdisciplinary team to conduct fieldwork in northern Mongolia during the summer of 2018.
-While many of our participants are working towards an archaeology degree, team members come from a variety of disciplines, educational backgrounds, generations, nationalities, etc. Whether this is a requirement for your bachelors/masters/PhD program, or you are looking for a once-in-a-lifetime experience, check out our 2018 program choices below.
+If you are interested in preserving Mongolia's cultural and natural heritage through research and public outreach, NOMAD Science assembles an annual international, interdisciplinary team to conduct fieldwork in northern Mongolia.
+We have selected our team for the summer of 2018, but check back in October/November to hear about new opportunities in 2019.
+While many of our participants are working towards an archaeology degree, team members come from a variety of disciplines, educational backgrounds, generations, nationalities, etc. Whether this is a requirement for your bachelors/masters/PhD program, or you are looking for a once-in-a-lifetime experience, check out our program choices below.
 No previous experience necessary.

-Applications are accepted on a rolling basis, with a final due date on April 30th, 2018.
+Applications for this program had a final due date of April 30th, 2018.
 Program costs are listed below for each session.
 For support in securing external funding, applying your GI Bill, or utilizing your AmeriCorps education award, please contact us.
 Sign up for more than one session, and receive 15% off your total cost.
 This fee covers all costs for the duration of the project for food, transportation, permits, and equipment.
 This does not include international travel to Ulaanbaatar, Mongolia, travel insurance, or personal camping gear.
-If you'd like to be a part of our 2018 team, you can access the application HERE.
+If you'd like to be a part of our 2019 team, check back in around October/November for up to date information on upcoming programs.

 Below you will see a short description for each of the three sessions that make up NOMAD Science in 2018.